SAP-samples/kyma-runtime-extension-samples/on-premise-docker-registry/README.md

 ### On-premise Docker registry

-In this sample, we will setup a simple docker registry running on your laptop.
+In this sample, we set up a simple Docker registry running on your machine.
 This can be replaced with a productive alternate deployed in your corporate network.
-The only requirement is that it should be reachable via cloud connector.
+The only requirement is that it should be reachable using Cloud Connector.

-- Generate the self-signed certificate for enabling HTTPS for docker registry.
+- Generate the self-signed certificate for enabling HTTPS for the Docker registry.
 Be sure to specify the `CN` as `myregistry.kyma`

 ```shell
 make generate-self-signed-cert
 ```

-- Configure trust for the generated self signed certificate
+- Configure trust for the generated self-signed certificate

 ```shell
 make trust-self-signed-cert
 ```

 - Generate the `htpasswd`.
-This will be used for authenticating access to on-premise docker registry.
+This is used for authenticating access to the on-premise Docker registry.

 ```shell
 make generate-htpasswd
 ```

-- Start the docker registry server
+- Start the Docker registry server

 ```shell
 make start-docker-registry
 ```

-- Add DNS entry to `/etc/hosts` file
+- Add DNS entry to the `/etc/hosts` file

 ```shell
 127.0.0.1 myregistry.kyma
 ```

-- Configure cloud connector to access on-premise docker registry.
+- Configure Cloud Connector to access the on-premise Docker registry.
   ![cc-config](assets/cc-config.png)

-## Nginx as reverse proxy
+## nginx as reverse proxy

-We will be using nginx as a reverse proxy to forward the HTTP requests for pulling docker images from on-premise docker registry via connectivity proxy and cloud connector.
+We use nginx as a reverse proxy to forward the HTTP requests for pulling docker images from the on-premise Docker registry using connectivity proxy and Cloud Connector.

-It will be exposed as `NodePort` service.
-This will expose the Service on the Kubernetes worker node on a port.
+It is exposed as the `NodePort` service.
+This exposes the Service on the Kubernetes worker node on a port.
 Kubelet is a component running on each Kubernetes worker node.
-Among other tasks it is responsible for pulling the docker images.
+Among other tasks, it is responsible for pulling the Docker images.

-When creating a deployment, we will specify the docker registry as `localhost:{NodePort}`.
-This will be the address of the nginx reverse proxy.
-The nginx reverse proxy will then forward the call to the on-premise docker registry via connectivity proxy and cloud connector.
+When creating a deployment, we specify the Docker registry as `localhost:{NodePort}`.
+This is the address of the nginx reverse proxy.
+The nginx reverse proxy then forwards the call to the on-premise Docker registry using connectivity proxy and Cloud Connector.

-In this sample, I am using a simple configuration with nginx as a reverse proxy.
-You are free to use any other reverse proxy implementation based on your on-premise docker registry behavior and APIs.
+This sample shows a simple configuration with nginx as a reverse proxy.
+You can use any other reverse proxy implementation based on your on-premise Docker registry behavior and APIs.

 - Create namespace and enable istio sidecar injection if not done earlier.